 Watching your baby gain self-reliance is interesting.
 A significant achievements every parent anticipates is when she can rest on her own.
-Pediatrician Kurt Heyrman, M.D. states there are manner ins which you can help Baby acquire these big motor skills and assist her sit on her own.
+There are manner ins which you can help Baby acquire these big motor skills and assist her sit on her own.

 Your baby will most likely discover how to sit independently between the ages of 4 and 7 months.
 Your baby will have mastered rolling over and holding his head up.
 Many babies can sit well for several minutes without support by the time they’re 8 months old.
 (Even babies who have actually mastered sitting will topple over ultimately, frequently since they lose interest in being upright.)

 While you can prop your baby in a sitting position almost from the first day, true independent sitting does not start up until he has head control.
 Beginning at about 4 months, your baby’s neck and head muscles reinforce rapidly, and he’ll learn how to raise and hold his head up while he’s lying on his stomach.

 Next he’ll determine how to prop himself up on his arms and hold his chest off the ground, sort of a mini-pushup.
 By 5 months he might be able to sit for a little while without assistance, though you should stay nearby to offer assistance and surround him with pillows to cushion a possible fall.